 Applications for places at The City Academy, Hackney will be made in accordance with Hackney Learning Trust’s co-ordinated admission arrangements.

-1. Children in public care
+a) Children in public care

-2. A child subject to a child protection plan
+b) A child subject to a child protection plan

-3. Students whose siblings currently attend the academy and will continue to do so on the date of admission
+c) Students whose siblings currently attend the academy and will continue to do so on the date of admission

-5. Children of staff employed at the academy, where a member of staff has been employed for two or more years at the time at which the application is being made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skills shortage.
+e) Children of staff employed at the academy, where a member of staff has been employed for two or more years at the time at which the application is being made, and/or the member of staff is recruited to fill a vacant post for which there is a demonstrable skills shortage.

-6. Students will then be offered places on the basis of the proximity of their home (permanent residence) to the main entrance of the academy measured in a straight line on a map.
+f) Students will then be offered places on the basis of the proximity of their home (permanent residence) to the main entrance of the academy measured in a straight line on a map.

-If you have not been offered a place at The City Academy, Hackney, the law entitles you to appeal against that decision to an Independent Appeal Panel.
+If you have not been offered a place at The City Academy, the law entitles you to appeal against that decision to an Independent Appeal Panel.
 This panel is completely independent of the school and the Local Authority.
 The appeals are held in Hackney.

 The timetable for appeals is as follows:

-|Last day for lodging appeal forms for a place in year 7 to start in September 2017||4 pm on Thursday 30 March 2017.
-Any appeal forms received after this date will be considered a late appeal and may not be heard until September 2017.
+|Last day for lodging appeal forms for a place in year 7 to start in September 2018||4 pm on Thursday 29 March 2018.
+Any appeal forms received after this date will be considered a late appeal and may not be heard until September 2018.
 You MUST state the reasons for your appeal and supply any documentary evidence at this stage.|

-|Appeals will take place on||A general meeting, known as stage 1, for all parents appealing on Monday 5 June 2017 at 6.00 pm at the school.6, 7 and 8 June 2017 for individual “stage 2” hearings.
+|Appeals will take place on||A general meeting, known as stage 1, for all parents appealing on Monday 4 June 2018 at 6.00 pm at the school.
+5, 6 and 7 June 2018 for individual “stage 2” hearings.
 These hearings are held during the day and you will be given an allocated time for your hearing.
 The stage 2 hearings will be held at ANOTHER venue to be advised on the invitation letter.

 |Invitation letter giving details about your hearing will be sent by the Clerk to the Independent Appeal Panel||At least 10 school days before the hearing|

-|Any additional or supporting evidence||Friday 26 May 2017.
+|Any additional or supporting evidence||Friday 25 May 2018.
 You are advised that additional paperwork received on the day of the appeal hearing will not be taken into account.|

-|Letter from the Clerk informing you of the decision of the independent appeal panel||By Thursday 15 June 2017|
+|Letter from the Clerk informing you of the decision of the independent appeal panel||By Friday 15 June 2018|

 |In year appeals||These appeals are heard within 30 school days of the appeal form being lodged with the Clerk.
 Unless you waive this right, you will be given 10 school days’ notice of the hearing.
 Additional evidence must be sent to the Clerk to the panel not later than 5 working days before the hearing.
 Decision letters are dispatched 5 working days after the hearing.|